snehavarshney70/hospital_Emergency_room_dataAnalysis/README.md

 ## 📁 File Included

 - `hospital_dashboard.xlsx` — Excel file containing the full interactive dashboard with slicers, charts, and data.
-  `hospital dasboard.png` — Image preview of the dashboard layout and design
+  `screenshot(111).png` — Image preview of the dashboard layout and design
 ---

 ## 🛠️ Tools Used